 The creation of an integrated land management plan involves working closely with land managers to discuss their current and future business plans.
 We support land managers to plan and deliver multiple environmental and social benefits alongside economic return, through the creation and delivery of an integrated land management plan.

 We offer a range of guidance tailored to the needs of each land manager.
-The business areas and enterprises we look at are set out here.
+See our list of business areas and enterprises to consider.

 We use a template to create a comprehensive plan, which includes a list of actions that the Park Authority advise would be beneficial to the holding